Arbuscular mycorrhiza: Rhizosphere ecology

 The rhizosphere is the soil zone in the immediate vicinity of a root system.

 Arbuscular mycorrhizal symbiosis affects the community and diversity of other organisms in the soil.
 This can be directly seen by the release of exudates, or indirectly by a change in the plant species and plant exudates type and amount.

 Mycorrhizae diversity has been shown to increase plant species diversity as the potential number of associations increases.
 Dominant arbuscular mycorrhizal fungi can prevent the invasion of non-mycorrhizal plants on land where they have established symbiosis and promote their mycorrhizal host.

-Recent research has shown that AM fungi release an unidentified diffusional factor, known as the myc factor, which activates the nodulation factor's inducible gene MtEnod11.
-This is the same gene involved in establishing symbiosis with the nitrogen fixing, rhizobial bacteria (Kosuta et al. 2003).
 When rhizobium bacteria are present in the soil, mycorrhizal colonization is increased due to an increase in the concentration of chemical signals involved in the establishment of symbiosis (Xie et al. 2003).
 Molecules similar to Nod factors were isolated from AM fungi and were shown to induce MtEnod11, lateral root formation and enhance mycorrhization.
 Effective mycorrhizal colonization can also increase the nodulations and symbiotic nitrogen fixation in mycorrhizal legumes.

 The extent of arbuscular mycorrhizal colonization and species affects the bacterial population in the rhizosphere.
 Bacterial species differ in their abilities to compete for carbon compound root exudates.
 A change in the amount or composition of root exudates and fungal exudates due to the existing AM mycorrhizal colonization determines the diversity and abundance of the bacterial community in the rhizosphere.

 The influence of AM fungi on plant root and shoot growth may also have indirect effect on the rhizosphere bacteria.
 AMF contributes a substantial amount of carbon to the rhizosphere through the growth and degeneration of the hyphal network.
 There is also evidence to suggest that AM fungi may play an important role on mediating the plant species' specific effect on the bacterial composition of the rhizosphere.